 76% expect gold to outperform cryptocurrency.
 Moreover, 83% agree that blockchain technology is the real revolution anyway, not cryptocurrencies.

-There is some disagreement on whether the dollar will strengthen (49%) or weaken (51%); however, 83% agree that the US dollar will maintain global dominance.
+There is some disagreement among institutional investors on whether the dollar will strengthen (49%) or weaken (51%); however, 83% agree that the US dollar will maintain global dominance.
 The strength of the US dollar has important implications, particularly for emerging markets, which 64% of institutional investors agree are at the mercy of US monetary policy.